 A plane even once landed on the summit, but that’s another story.
-Here, we detail some of the finest routes to the top, when to go and where to stay.
+Here, we detail some of the finest routes to the highest points, when to go and where to stay.

 Undoubtedly Helvellyn’s finest feature is the huge cove found to the east of its summit, a majestic natural amphitheater and a textbook example of how this incredible landscape was sculpted during the last Ice Age, 11,000 to 12,000 years ago.